 Every rental car comes with an excess amount.
 This is the amount that you would need to pay if any damage or theft were to happen to your vehicle when in your possession.
 Although car rental companies have their own insurance, there is an amount that is the customer's responsibility.
 We call this the excess.
 If anything were to happen to your car rental, you would then be required to pay up to the excess amount.
-Depending on the car rental company, the type of car and the pick-up location will determine this cost.
-Keep in mind that local fees and charges are added onto your excess amount including a Premium Location Surcharge.

 Rental Vehicle Excess is also known as a Damage Liability Fee, Accident Damage Excess or a Damage Recovery Fee.
-Each of these refer to the same thing being the customer's financial liability of the car hire.
+Each of these refers to the same thing being the customer's financial liability of the car hire.
 Although car rental companies have their own insurance for their cars, there is a gap that the customer is liable for.

-Make sure to check the suppliers terms and conditions here for more information.
+Make sure to check the supplier's terms and conditions here for more information.

 Read more about how much your excess may be here.